 - The cowling must be constructed in one single piece.
 The cowling must be convex throughout (maximum allowable concavity over 300 mm is 3 mm).
 Exception: - within an area of 80 mm from the front edge (Figures 1 & 3) - Multiple local protrusions or depressions are not allowed. - The construction frame and the cowling must be two separate pieces.
 Laminating the construction frame in to the cowling is not allowed.
-Exception: - 4 lamination strips with a maximum width of 50 mm (Figure 8) - The cowling may be mounted to the construction frame by welding, gluing, bolting or riveting. - The upper edge of the cowling may not be higher than the supporting surface.
+Exception: - 4 lamination strips with a maximum width of 50 mm (Figure 8) - The cowling must be mounted to the construction frame with a secure bolting or locking mechanism such that it is easily removable for sled checks. - The upper edge of the cowling may not be higher than the supporting surface.